sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 9. In this (problem), write down the number 157683 and multiply it by 9, and then tell me, friend, the value of the (resulting) quantity.

-[10](# "Here as well as in the following stanzas, certain numbers are said to constitute different kinds of necklace on account of the symmetrical arrangement of similar figures which is readily noticeable in relation to them.").
+10[^179].
 In this (problem), 12345679 multiplied by 9 is to be written down; this (product) has been declared by the holy preceptor Mahāvīra to constitute the necklace of Narapāla.

-[11](# "The multiplicand here is 333333666667.").
+[^179]: "Here as well as in the following stanzas, certain numbers are said to constitute different kinds of necklace on account of the symmetrical arrangement of similar figures which is readily noticeable in relation to them."

+11[^180].
 Six 3's, five 6's, and (one) 7, which is at the end, areput down (in the descending order down to the units' place); and this (number) multiplied by 33 has (also) been declared to bea (kind of) necklace.

+[^180]: "The multiplicand here is 333333666667."

 12. In this (problem), write down 3,4, 1, 7, 8, 2, 4, and 1 (in order from the units' place upwards), and multiply (the resulting number) by 7; and then say that it is the necklace of precious gems.

 13. Write down (the number) 142857143, and multiply it by 7; and then say that it is the royal necklace.

-[14](# "This problem reduces itself to this : multiply 37037037 x3 by 1, 2, 2, 4, 5, 6, 7, 8, and 9 in order.").
+14[^181].
 Similarly 37037037 is multiplied by 3.
 Find out (the result) obtained by multiplying (this product) again to get such multiples (thereof) ashave one as the first and nine as the last (of the multipliers in order).

+[^181]: "This problem reduces itself to this : multiply 37037037 x3 by 1, 2, 2, 4, 5, 6, 7, 8, and 9 in order."

 15. The (figures) 7, 0, 2, 2, 5 and 1 are put down (in order from the units' place upwards); and then this (number) which is to bemultiplied by 73, should (also) be called a necklace (when so multiplied).